anum-imm/DEP/README.md

    -Implemented a spam email classifier using a machine learning algorithm (Naive bayes).

  ##Digit Recognizer using MNIST dataset
    -Implemented a neural network for the recogination of numbers.

+##Sentiment Analysis Model
+   -Developed a sentiment analysis model to classify the sentiment of product reviews as positive, negative, or neutral.